IALSA/IALSA-2015-Portland/README.md

 The primary aim of the workshop was to examine associations between changes in physical functioning (i.e., grip strength, pulmonary function, chair stands, walking speed) and cognitive functioning (i.e., measures of speed, memory, reasoning, executive functioning) in multiple-study comparative framework.
 Bivariate growth processes were estimated to evaluate dynamic associations in change and variation within and across these domains and in relation to sample and individual differences in age, lifestyle, and health outcomes.
 The results from these analyses will extend recent systematic reviews and meta-analyses (e.g., [Clouston et al., 2012, Epidemiological Reviews](https://www.dropbox.com/s/vfe7u2ez5oxp3ev/Clouston_2013_Epidemiol%20Rev.pdf?dl=0) and will be submitted for publication as a set of independent brief reports, capped by a literature review/overview of analysis and completed with a research synthesis summary.

-## Projects

-See [projects](./projects/README.md) page for a detailed overview of the projects planned before the Portland conference.

-At the time a project shapes up it gets its own repository, which will eventually host the publication manuscript and all contingencies for reproducibility.
-Currently, the following repos are gearing toward producing manuscript for submission:
-- [Portland-physical-cognitive](https://github.com/IALSA/Portland-physical-cognitive) repo follow the physical-cognitive track, evaluating the longitudinal models in which physical and cognitive outcomes form a bivariate linear structure.

 ## News
  -  GSA poster presenting developments in the [**physical-cognitive**](./projects/physical-cognitive/README.md) track